corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

 # Wire format

 This document describes the Corda wire format.
-With the following information and an implementation of the AMQP/1.0 specification, you can read Corda serialised binary messages.
+With the following information and an implementation of the AMQP/1.0 specification, you can read Corda serialized binary messages.
 An example implementation of AMQP/1.0 would be Apache Qpid Proton, or Microsoft AMQP.NET Lite.